Making a map

 - Set a pivot point in each line segment.
 Do this by clicking a point in the segment, right-click and select the ‘Set As Segment Pivot’ menu.
 The pivot point should refer to the same region of the segment across all session.
 A good strategy is to choose a region of the segment near an obvious spine that is present in all sessions.
 Another strategy is to choose a pivot point where some other segment (dendrite) crosses near your segment as these tend to remain stable across time.
 Try and put the pivot point near the center of the segment, do not place it at either end.
 The pivot point is used to calculate a line distance along the segment (in um) which in turn will be used to auto-guess connections between spines across sessions.

 Tip.
 When specifying control points and setting segment pivots, you can open multiple stack windows at the same time.
-Just double-click on each session in the main Map Manager Panel.
+Just double-click on each session in the time-series panel.
 This way, you can see the line segments you are making in each session of your map.

 4. Connect your line segments together

-- Close all stack windows using the Close Windows button in the main Map Manager panel.
+- Close all stack windows using the Close Windows button in the time-series panel.

 - Open a new stack run by right-clicking a session in your map and selecting the ‘Plot Run +- All’ menu.